 Microservices Application Load Testing: Conclusion

 Projects utilizing microservice architecture are increasingly being used more frequently.
 For DevOps teams, that means another change in the normal testing process.
-Making sure your microservices are tested early and often is key to ensuring your applications will stand up to real-world scenarios and give you insight to any services that need fine-tuning before they’re put in production and into the hands of real users.
+Making sure your microservices are tested early and often is key to ensuring your applications will stand up to real-world scenarios and give you and your teams insight to any services that need fine-tuning before they’re put in production and into the hands of real users.
+Make sure you microservices applications can stand up to the demands of your users.